-The roof space inspection was limited to a head and shoulders style basis only, due to the presence of insulation material being laid between and over the ceiling joists.
+The roof space inspection was restricted due to the roof space being partially boarded and insulation material being laid between and over the joists.

 No close inspection was possible to enclosed areas beneath and around washing appliances and sanitary fittings.